isomerpages/nlb-biblioasia/_jul-to-sep-2023/Tok Sumang: A Translation.md

 description: A story about Wak Sumang, a man of great wisdom and many talents, and the founder of Kampong Punggol.
 ---
-#### A story about Wak Sumang, a man of great wisdom and many talents, and the founder of Kampong Punggol.
+#### The book titled _Tok Sumang_ was written by the Malay literary pioneer Muhammad Ariff Ahmad (under the pen name Mastomo).
+Published by Geliga Limited in 1957, the work details the life of &nbsp;Wak Sumang, starting from his time as an official in the court of Lingga Sultan Mahmud Muzaffar Shah (r.
+1841–57) to his journey to Singapore where he founded a kampong in Punggol.
+Muhammad Ariff based the book on stories he had heard while he was teaching at Sekolah Melayu Ponggol (Ponggol Malay School).

-By Muhammad Ariff Ahmad (writing under the pen name Mastomo); translated by Ahmad Ubaidillah.
+**The book was translated into English by Ahmad Ubaidillah, who is himself a descendant of Wak Sumang.
+Ubaidillah also wrote the following introduction.**<br>

 <img style="width:60%;" src="/images/Vol%2019%20Issue%202/Tok%20Sumang/tok%20sumang%20cover%20reduced.jpg">
 <div style="background-color: white;text-align:center">A story of Wak Sumang by Muhammad Ariff Ahmad, writing under the pen name Mastomo. <i>Image reproduced from Mastomo, Tok Sumang (Singapore: Geliga Limited, 1957).
 (From BookSG; accession no. B29234707A).</i></div>